top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/1_0_assembling_duckiebot_DB17-wjd.md

 ### Micro SD card

-Requires: Having the Duckiebot image copied in the micro SD card.
+Take the micro SD ([](#fig:SD_card)) card from the Duckiebox and insert it in the dedicated slot on the back of the Raspberry Pi.
+The SD card slot is just under the "display" port (which looks similar to the "camera" port), on the short side of the Raspberry Pi.

-Take the micro SD card from the Duckiebox and insert its slot on the Raspberry Pi.
-The SD card slot is just under the display port, on the short side of the PI, on the flip side of where the header pins are.
+Note: It is important at this stage to have the system image already installed on the micro SD card: [](#duckiebot-ubuntu-image).

 <div figure-id="fig:SD_card" figure-caption="The micro SD card and mirco SD card readers">
     <img src="sd_card.jpg" style='width: 25em'/>